eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 # generateContinuousRerouters.py

-This script generates rerouter definitions for a continously running simulation.
+This script generates rerouter definitions for a continuously running simulation.
 Rerouters are placed ahead of each intersection with routes leading up to the next intersection and configurable turning ratios.
 Vehicles that enter the simulation will circulate continuously (unless hitting a dead-end).

 Example use
 ```